Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 For the ultimate zen, join a yoga session (or two) set amongst the jungles of Hiriketiya at Salt House (where you can also stay - they have beautiful rooms!).

 Although Hiri is amazing and you'll never want to leave, we do suggest you set aside a day to check out some of the main sights around Hiriketiya, including Dondra Lighthouse and Wewrukannala Viharaya.
 Completed in 1890, Dondra lighthouse is Sri Lanka's tallest, and in our opinion, most impressive (although the Galle Fort lighthouse pushes it hard!).
-The stunning coastal setting, beautiful palms, and lack of tourists means it'll be worth the effort to visit - trust us.
+The stunning coastal setting, beautiful palms, and lack of tourists mean it'll be worth the effort to visit - trust us.

 Wewrukannala Viharaya temple draws visitors from all over the country to see the giant Buddha statue, which at 50m in height, is the tallest in Sri Lanka.
-However, the most unique (and frankly terrifying) part of the temple complex is the Buddhist hall of horrors, a long corridor illustrated with ghastly depictions of Buddhist hell.
+However, the most unique (and frankly terrifying) part of the temple complex is the Buddhist Hall of Horrors, a long corridor illustrated with ghastly depictions of Buddhist hell.
 It’s worth a visit, just for this.

 HIRIKETIYA | THE DETAILS